sndnyang/Diffusion_ViT/ReadMe.md

 # Your ViT is Secretly a Hybrid Discriminative-Generative Diffusion Model

-PyTorch implementation of Your ViT is Secretly a Hybrid Discriminative-Generative Diffusion Model https://arxiv.org/abs/2208.07791
+PyTorch implementation of "Your ViT is Secretly a Hybrid Discriminative-Generative Diffusion Model" https://arxiv.org/abs/2208.07791

 It contains GenViT(Generative ViT) and HybViT (Hybrid ViT)

-## configuration
+## Configuration

 pip install -r requirements.txt

 The pretrained Hybrid ViT on CIFAR10, ImageNet 32x32, STL-10

 https://drive.google.com/drive/folders/1QSkQaidk1tXZ_HDx8jEdnhQpBTSmckwC?usp=sharing

+I find a new paper [U-ViT](https://arxiv.org/abs/2209.12152) achieves a FID 3.11 on CIFAR10, which is significantly better than 20.20 in my work.

-## Training script
+## Training Script

 Please refer to scripts/cifar10_train.sh